JohnReedLOL/scala-trace-debug/README.md

 ^ Note: `Debug.assert` kills the application with exit code 7. `Debug.assertNonFatal` never kills any part of the application, not even the current thread.
 Disable `Debug.assert` with `Debug.fatalAssertOff_!`.

+^ * Note: Debug.assertNonFatal has been replaced with Debug.check. *
 ____________________________________________________________________________________________________________________

 ### Getting started: